-IV HOW THE LONG TERM STRATEGY HAS BEEN INFLUENCED:
+iv.
+HOW THE LONG TERM STRATEGY HAS BEEN INFLUENCED:

-a) Project 2020 is a long term initiative looking at trends and industry innovations to future-proof our product range for 2020 and beyond which reflects evolving customer lifestyles and expectations.
+a) Project 2020 is a long term initiative looking at trends and industry innovations to future-proof our product range for 2020 and beyond.
+The project aims to reflect evolving customer lifestyles and expectations.
 It explores and evaluates trends, design innovations, technology, materials and build methodology.
 As part of this process we are engaging with organisations such as BRE and RIBA as well as academics, suppliers, industry and research bodies.
-Work streams include product design, customer demographics, alternative build methodologies, new technologies and build materials, supply chain and more.
+Work streams include product design, customer demographics, alternative build methodologies, new technologies and build materials, supply chain and sustainability.
 We are looking at a range of environmental issues including energy efficiency, zero-energy buildings, renewable energy technologies, resource efficiency and carbon reduction.
+We are looking at air tightness and thermal bridging and indoor air quality particularly.
+We are also monitoring electricity consumption in one prototype across the three regional businesses involved in the project.

 A number of the Project 2020 work streams have come to fruition as an indirect result of the adoption of the Paris Climate Agreement in 2015.
 These include research into alternative build methodologies that promote resource efficiency as well as our increasing preference for renewable energy installations.
-Paris has reaffirmed our commitment to promoting sustainability and influences the context in which business decisions are made.
+The Paris Agreement has reaffirmed our commitment to promoting sustainability and influences the context in which business decisions are made.